statamic-rad-pack/runway/README.md

 1. Install via Composer `composer require doublethreedigital/runway`
 2. Publish the configuration file `php artisan vendor:publish --tag="runway-config"`
+3. Run your database migrations `php artisan migrate`
-3. Configure the blueprint for each of the Eloquent models you wish to use with Runway.
+4. Configure the blueprint for each of the Eloquent models you wish to use with Runway.

 ## Configuration